testingcan/blog/content/ideological_superheros.md

 *Endgame* was released (2018 for *Infinity War*), the ecological crisis we are currently facing was already long present in the public mind.
-And while the notion that a blockbuster picks up relevant political and social themes but does not address them, is nothing new, the sheer impact of *Endgame* as one of the biggest blockbusters of all time and the continuing domination of superhero movies is still interesting, while not surprising; it is not really surprising to see a generation that is defined by social instability and an ecological crisis looming in the near future attracted towards narratives that posit an implicitily *good* status quo that is unquestionably worth defending.
-Similarly to how Stephen King argues for horror as inherently conservative, the transgression of supervillains serve as a horrifying Other:
+And while the notion that a blockbuster picks up relevant political and social themes but does not address them is nothing new, the sheer impact of *Endgame* as one of the biggest blockbusters of all time and the continuing domination of superhero movies is still interesting, while not surprising; it is not really surprising to see a generation that is defined by social instability and an ecological crisis looming in the near future attracted towards narratives that posit an implicitily *good* status quo that is unquestionably worth defending.
+Similarly to how Stephen King argues for horror as inherently conservative, the transgression of supervillains serve as a horrifying other:

 > Monstrosity fascinates us because it appeals to the conservative Republican in a three-piece suit who resides within all of us.
 We love and need the concept of